satheeshnarasimman/esg_investments/README.md

 - Many categories had missing data either for 1 year or multiple years.
 The missing year was removed from consideration and only the available yearly data was analyzed.
 For those categories that had only some missing data, it was reset to '0'.

-- Each subset of data was analyzed and graphs were plotted.
+- Each subset of data was sliced from the metadata, then analyzed and graphs were plotted.

-### esg_returns:
+### *esg_returns:
 - The 5-year ticker data of the ESG focused ETFs was pulled from Alpaca trade API.

 - The following were the sectors of interest